Philips Airfryer vs Tefal Actifry - which one should you buy?

 Tefal was the first brand to launch a low-fat fryer – the Actifry – around 10 years ago, closely followed by Philips with its Airfryer.
 Both brands have released a number of versions since then.
 New models usually have minor changes such as a different capacity or extra features.
 More recent launches are claimed to be faster than ever at cooking your food.

 Tefal Actifry models cost from £100 to just under £250.
 A higher price will get you a larger capacity for cooking – up to 1.5kg – and more advanced features, such as the extra cooking layer of the .
 Some new models have smart capabilities, so you can control them with an app on your smartphone.

 Philips has fewer models in the Airfryer range and prices start a little higher, at around £150.

 Both brands' fryers use air that's heated and blasted around the inside of the appliance, along with a small amount of oil, to cook food.
 Actifry models have a paddle that turns food as it cooks.
-Check our air fryer reviews to find out if you need this feature to get evenly cooked chips.
+Check our to find out if you need this feature to get evenly cooked chips.

 As well as buying the fryer that makes the tastiest food and is quick and easy to use, you'll want to know that it will continue to churn out chips for years to come.